Fairness Interventions in Classification: A Study on AI Explainability: The package

+To set \fairdream\ in motion, we used the following parameters in our experiment {on models of the XGBoost type}.
+First, we used ``age'' as the variable of interest, and we set a gap ratio equal to 5.
+We used ROC-AUC as the statistical performance metric. {As for fairness, we set the objective to be to reduce the gap in overall positive rate (OPR) between the best treated group and the worst treated group. } For the tradeoff-score parameter, we set $\alpha=\frac{1}{3}$, to indicate a preference for fairness over accuracy.

+Table \ref{fig:baseline} shows the results of the baseline model at the first step of the procedure.
+The most disadvantaged group in terms of OPR is the 17-29-year-olds (12\% selected), and the most advantaged group is the 29-37-year-olds (66\% selected).
+Since the ratio of the latter to the former exceeds 5, \fairdream\ triggers an alert.
+At the correction step, five new XGBoost models were then trained to balance statistical performance (ROC-AUC) with the $\var{fair\_penalty}$ (in the baseline model, this penalty score is equal to $0.66-0.12=0.54$).
+Figure \ref{fig:fairdream_correction_selection_plot} maps the baseline model (in blue) with four of these new models, including the best model (in red) for the chosen $\alpha$.
+Table \ref{fig:best} shows the predictions of this model.

-At the global level, comparing Table \ref{fig:best} and Table \ref{fig:baseline} shows that the disparity between age groups in the corrected model is indeed less than 1 to 5, but the correction seems surprisingly small (16 \% vs 59 \% instead of 12 \% vs 66 \%), leaving a gap whose ratio is still of 1 to 3.7.
-When comparing by true labels, however, we do see an important correction, since true positive rates and false positive rates come out nearly equal (88\% to 89\%, 3\% to 4\%), unlike in the baseline model.
+At the global level, comparing Table \ref{fig:best} and Table \ref{fig:baseline} shows that the disparity between age groups in the corrected model is indeed less than 1 to 5, but the correction seems surprisingly small (16 \% vs 59 \% instead of 12 \% vs 66 \%), leaving a gap ratio of 3.7.
+However, when comparing by true labels we do see an important correction, since true positive rates and false positive rates come out nearly equal (88\% to 89\%, 3\% to 4\%), unlike in the baseline model (68\% to 90\%, and 2\% to 20\%).
+This can be interpreted as follows: while the fairness objective is to narrow the gap in OPR between the most advantaged and the most disadvantaged group, \fairdream\ does not achieve Demographic Parity, instead it comes closer to achieving Equalized Odds.
+In the next section, we proceed to explain this result.
+This explanation is centrally needed, since a lay user who only has access to the menu options represented in Figure \ref{fig:fairdream_menu} could easily misinterpret the kind of correction operated by \fairdream.